 Thirty Days on the Sea of Cortez

 Today, I stood on a malecón in Loreto, Mexico, watching pelicans dive into the Sea of Cortez.
-I was three thousand kilometres from home, alone in a way I had not been since those early mornings behind the doughnut counter.
+I was three thousand kilometres from home, alone in a way I had forgotten since those early mornings behind the doughnut counter.
 Thirty days stretched before me.
 No students to teach.
 No meetings to attend.
 No one needed me to hold their world together.
 Just myself and the question of what I would find there.

 I came to Loreto with a word: alonetude.
 This is a word I coined to describe the in-between place of loneliness and solitude.
 It names the experience of being genuinely present to yourself in solitude, of choosing to be alone in a way that restores rather than depletes.
 It requires four things: intentional choice, felt safety, present-moment awareness, and meaning integration.
 All four must be present.
 You cannot think your way into alonetude if your nervous system is screaming danger.
 You cannot force meaning onto empty time.
 But when the conditions align, something opens.
 You remember that you have always been enough, even when the world told you otherwise.